ivanvorobei/SPStorkController/README.md

 # SPStorkController
 Very similar to the modal controllers displayed in Apple Music, Podcasts and Mail apps.
-Customizable height and check scroll bounce for more interactive.
+Customizable height of view.
+Check scroll's bounce for more interactive.
 Simple adding close button and centering arrow indicator.<br>You can download example [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) or [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) apps from AppStore.
 It apps used `SPStorkController`.
 If you want to buy source code of this apps, please, go to [xcode-shop.com](https://xcode-shop.com).

 <img src="https://github.com/IvanVorobei/SPStorkController/blob/master/Resources/Preview.gif" width="500">